Basic Russian for beginners

 Personal pronouns: third person

-In this lessons you have learnt 3rd person singular pronouns in Russian.
+In this lesson you have learnt 3rd person singular pronouns in Russian.
 As in English, the verb does not change for masculine and feminine in the present tense:

 - Он говори́т (he speaks)